 Mike maintains a passion for physical and mental wellness.
 He is a firm believer in the Collaborative Care Model as an innovative way to address mental and physical health symptoms in order to maximize patients’ quality of life.

-Rebecca Tellez is a mental health counselor who serves as the pediatric care coordinator under the Care Collaborative Model.
+Rebecca Tellez is a mental health counselor who serves as the Pediatric Behavioral Care Coordinator under the Care Collaborative Model.

-Rebecca has been employed by Morris Hospital since 2022 and serves as the first Pediatric Behavioral Health Care Counselor to join the Care Collaborative Model.
+Rebecca has been employed by Morris Hospital since 2022 and serves as the first Pediatric Behavioral Care Coordinator to join the Care Collaborative Model.
 She has a master’s degree from Argosy University and bachelor’s degree from Loyola University.